This page summarises tools to measure individual behaviour and to predict ecology from behaviour.

-Event is simple event-recording software that can be used to record information from videos, by associating keyboard letters with different activities on the video.
+EVENT is simple event-recording software that can be used to record information from videos, by associating keyboard letters with different activities on the video.
 Videos can be played at different speeds, or run through multiple times to record different types of activity.
 A data file is produced that can be imported into a wide range of software for analysis.
-We have used Event to collect data on the feeding rates of birds and how these depend on the amount of food available and the density of competitors.
-However, Event can be used to collect data from videos of any subject.
-Event is available as a free download.
+EVENT can be used to collect data on the feeding rates of birds and how these depend on the amount of food available and the density of competitors.
+However, EVENT can be used to collect data from videos of any subject.
+EVENT is available as a free download.

 Software platform to develop individual-based models

-Morph is software for developing individual-based models for a wide range of forager-prey systems.
-We developed Morph in a general way to increase the speed with which these models can be developed.
-We have applied Morph to numerous wader and wildfowl species, as well as freshwater fish, and it has been used to predict the effects of environmental change caused by factors including habitat loss, sea level rise, disturbance from humans, nuclear power stations, wind farms and tidal barrages.
-However, Morph is not restricted to these species and issues, and can potentially be applied to a diverse range of systems.
+MORPH is software for developing individual-based models for a wide range of forager-prey systems.
+MORPH was developed in a general way to increase the speed with which these models can be developed.
+MORPH has been applied to numerous wader and wildfowl species, as well as freshwater fish, and has been used to predict the effects of environmental change caused by factors including habitat loss, sea level rise, disturbance from humans, nuclear power stations, wind farms and tidal barrages.
+However, MORPH is not restricted to these species and issues, and can potentially be applied to a diverse range of systems.